Cavorter/cavort/content/posts/2007-01-25-cant-keep-it-down.md

   </blockquote>

-    from The Engines of Our Ingenuity <a href="http://www.uh.edu/engines/epi1903.htm">episode 1903</a>
+    from The Engines of Our Ingenuity [episode 1903](http://www.uh.edu/engines/epi1903.htm)